 Near Norton Junction, conveniently moored (and noted on the walk up) were some large semi-derelict butties with substantial mooring posts where some time was spent learning how to make up and secure a boat against all comers. including Anthony Ernest Finch.
 The butties were on the other side of the cut so AEFinch would have his work cut out if he wanted to board Pentargon.
-In reality, this was but a practice session, though editing now some six years later, it was a stroke I pulled on many occasions since for added security.
+In reality, this was but a practice session, though editing now some six years later, it was a stroke I have since pulled on many occasions for added security in 'dicey' places.

 Once that was all sorted after a fashion and the motor had been shut down and restarted, using the decompression levers because the shut-down control had yet to be discovered, it was time to get up to the junction, breast up to a BW work-boat and unload the car in the darkening gloom.
 Piles of stuff were transferred from wagon to boat and a bunk of sorts made up so I could sleep.

-But firstly, Pentargon had to be hand-towed to a legit mooring as light was rapidly fading.
-That was when it was first realised I hadn't a clue how to use the boat lights or even if they worked.
+But firstly, Pentargon had to be hand-towed to a legit mooring in rapidly fading light.
+That was when it became obvious I hadn't a clue how to use the boat lights or even if they worked.

 LIGHT SHONE IN THE DARKNESS BUT THE DARKNESS DID NOT COMPREHEND

 A good night's sleep was had on the last warmish night before a vicious cold snap that was to commence upon the morrow and last indefinitely.
 Early Friday, I was down to .
 On this here website there will never be a discussion on Cassette v Pumpout.
 Both are shite.
-Pun intended.to collect my ash barge pole from and lay a deposit on an
+Pun intended.
+Pentargon has an Air Head and that's an end to that discussion.
+Use the link to Airhead above to see what it looks like and how it works but pay no attention to the fitting of same to the ocean going GRP yacht.to collect my ash barge pole from and lay a deposit on an

 I was not to have heat for another fortnight but that's a story for another day and a visit to Hampshire.

-While I'm here though let me let me lay to rest one hairy old chestnut.
+While I'm here though let me let me lay to rest one hoary old chestnut.